• Skip to primary navigation

 • ½ cup vegetable shortening (white)

-• 5 tablespoon water (2 portions, 2 tablespoon & 3 Tbsp)
+• 5 tablespoon water (2 portions, 2 tablespoons & 3 tablespoons)

 Instructions

-• In a large microwave safe bowl (or a glass bowl of a stand mixer), microwave the marshmallows and the first 2 tablespoon portion of water in 30 second increments.
+• In a large microwave safe bowl (or a glass bowl of a stand mixer), microwave the marshmallows and the first 2 tablespoon portion of water in 30-second increments.
 Stir between each microwave heating until the marshmallows are melted and smooth.

-• Add sifted confectioners sugar to the bowl of melted marshmallow, starting with approximately ¾ of your sugar.
+• Add sifted confectioners' sugar to the bowl of melted marshmallow, starting with approximately ¾ of your sugar.
 Combine using a wooden spoon, folding the confectioners sugar into the marshmallow.
 Continue to combine until most of the confectioners sugar is mixed into the marshmallow.

 • Ready your work surface with a generous coating of the vegetable shortening (coat your hands too) and then transfer the fondant mixture to your work surface.
 Scrape out any still-dry confectioners sugar onto the top of your fondant mixture.

-• With your bowls of vegetable shortening, water and the remaining portion of sifted confectioners sugar nearby begin kneading the fondant.
+• With your bowls of vegetable shortening, water, and the remaining portion of sifted confectioners' sugar nearby begin kneading the fondant.
 Keep your hands and work surface well coated with vegetable shortening especially when starting the kneading process as the fondant mixture will be very sticky.

 • Knead the fondant, adding more of the sifted confectioners sugar as needed, until the marshmallow fondant stretches about 2 inches out before breaking (it will stretch many inches before breaking when it is still too wet - see video).